-The Treasure Valley's growth is well documented.
-Idaho ranked among the top five fastest-growing states in the country through the early 2020s, and the Boise metro, which includes Ada County cities like Boise, Meridian, and Eagle alongside Canyon County's Nampa and Caldwell, absorbed the majority of that growth.
+Idaho ranked among the top five fastest-growing states in the country through the early 2020s, and the Boise metro absorbed the majority of that growth.
 The population of Ada County alone grew by more than 20% between 2015 and 2023.

 New Residents Are the Best Advertising Target You're Probably Ignoring

 Consumer research on new mover behavior consistently shows that people who relocate make a disproportionate number of new brand decisions in their first 12–18 months in a market.
-They need a dentist.
-A mechanic.
-A plumber.
-A landscaper.
-A go-to restaurant for a Friday night.
-A gym.
-A financial advisor.
-A pediatrician.
-They're making all of these choices without any prior relationship to draw on, which means they're genuinely open to whoever builds familiarity first.
+They need a dentist, a mechanic, a plumber, a landscaper, a go-to restaurant, a gym, a financial advisor, a pediatrician — all without any prior relationship to draw on.
+They're genuinely open to whoever builds familiarity first.

 Why Radio Is the Right Medium for New Residents

 A new resident in Nampa or Meridian doesn't have an established digital profile in the Treasure Valley.
 They're not in local retargeting pools.
 They haven't searched for local businesses yet.
-They don't follow local accounts on social media.
 The behavioral signals that make digital targeting work haven't accumulated yet.

-What they do have: a car.
-A commute.
-And a radio that came with the car, tuned to whatever station they find when they scan the dial in their first week in the market.
-In a metro where driving is not optional, where getting from a home in Caldwell to a job in Boise is a daily 30–45 minute reality, radio is the medium that reaches people regardless of their digital history.
+What they do have: a car, a commute, and a radio tuned to whatever station they find when they scan the dial in their first week in the market.
+In a metro where getting from Caldwell to Boise is a daily 30–45 minute reality, radio reaches people regardless of their digital history.

 The Canyon County Factor

-Growth in the Treasure Valley has been especially concentrated in Canyon County, Nampa and Caldwell in particular, where land costs enabled the kind of new construction that Ada County has increasingly constrained.
-This growth brings a specific advertising implication: the Canyon County audience is newer to the market, lower in established brand loyalty, and underserved by advertisers who continue to orient their media plans around Ada County's more established population centers.
+Growth in the Treasure Valley has been especially concentrated in Canyon County — Nampa and Caldwell in particular — where land costs enabled new construction that Ada County has increasingly constrained.
+The Canyon County audience is newer to the market, lower in established brand loyalty, and underserved by advertisers who continue to orient their media plans around Ada County's more established population centers.

 The Competitive Timing Argument

-There's a window in a fast-growing market where the new residents arriving haven't formed loyalties yet and the existing businesses haven't updated their media strategies to reflect the changed market.
+There's a window in a fast-growing market where new residents haven't formed loyalties yet and existing businesses haven't updated their strategies to reflect the changed market.
 That window is open right now in the Treasure Valley.
-The businesses that invest in broad reach during this period, building name recognition with the new population, will enter the next phase of the market's growth cycle with an established position that their competitors spent that same window ignoring.
+The businesses that invest in wide presence during this period will enter the next phase of the market's growth cycle with an established position that their competitors spent that same window ignoring.

-Markets don't grow at this pace indefinitely.
 The brand decisions new residents make in their first year tend to stick.
 The dental practice they chose when they moved to Meridian is probably the practice they'll use for the next ten years.
-Getting in front of that decision, before the loyalty forms, is worth more than any number of campaigns trying to dislodge it afterward.
-The research on the timing of advertising investment supports exactly this: the value of reaching someone before they're ready to buy is often higher than the value of reaching them at the moment of purchase.
+The research on the timing of advertising investment supports this: the value of reaching someone before they're ready to buy is often higher than the value of reaching them at the moment of purchase.

 Want to know how your business can reach new Treasure Valley residents?

-We'll show you which stations over-index with newer residents, how to structure a schedule that builds recognition with the incoming population, and what comparable businesses in your category are spending to own this opportunity.
+We'll show you which stations skew toward newer residents, how to structure a schedule that builds recognition with the incoming population, and what comparable businesses in your category are spending to own this opportunity.